 Courage and the COVID-19 Crisis

 Part 1: What is courage?
-And why we need it now.
+And why do we need it now?

 Dealing with the COVID-19 pandemic demands courage of us on multiple levels.
 For now, more than ever, discovering our personal and collective courage is crucial in coping with this ongoing existential threat and the death anxiety it naturally evokes (see my prior posts on death anxiety), the physical, spiritual, and psychological suffering it engenders, and the vast economic chaos and financial hardships it continues to cause.